Romani_ Edith Bruck 2021 300x305

 Edith Bruck (© Gabriella Romani)

-Her first attempt to write about her imprisonment in the concentration camps goes back to the first months after her liberation from Auschwitz, when she began writing a memoir, which, however, got lost during her multiple relocations.
+Her first attempt to write about her deportation and imprisonment in the Nazi extermination camps goes back to the first months after her liberation from Auschwitz, when she began writing a memoir, which, however, got lost during her multiple relocations.
 Once in Italy, she resumed her writing project and published her first book Chi ti ama così (1959; Who Loves You Like This, 2001), beginning a long and prolific literary career.
-In her search for an effective literary voice, Bruck adopted the Italian language, which, according to the author, provided her with an emotional detachment that enabled her to describe her experiences of the concentration camps.
-She has published more than 13 novels and several books of poems.
-While most of her literary production has been devoted to Holocaust testimony, she has also written several novels about her tumultuous and long-lasting relationship with the poet Nelo Risi ― Mio splendido disastro (1979), L’amore offeso (2002), La rondine sul termosifone (2017), and Ti lascio dormire (2019) ― while Il silenzio degli amanti (1997) revolves around the themes of friendship and homosexual love.
-In the 1970s, Bruck was also involved in theatre.
+In her search for an effective literary voice, Bruck adopted the Italian language, which, according to the author, provided her with an emotional detachment that enabled her to describe her experiences with the Shoah.
+She has published more than 30 volumes between prose and poetry.
+Most of her literary production has been devoted to Holocaust testimony, notably with the more recent Quanta stella c’è nel cielo (2009), La donna dal cappotto verde (2012), and Il pane perduto (2021), but she has also written several novels about her tumultuous and long-lasting relationship with the poet Nelo Risi ― Mio splendido disastro (1979), L’amore offeso (2002), La rondine sul termosifone (2017), and Ti lascio dormire (2019), and Il silenzio degli amanti (1997) revolves around the themes of friendship and homosexual love.
+Bruck has also produced several volumes of poetry: Il tatuaggio (1975), In difesa del padre (1980), and Monologo (1990), which were republished in Specchi (2005), Versi vissuti (2018), and Tempi (2021).

+In the 1970s Bruck became involved in the theatre and started to work in television.
 Her first play, Sulla porta (1971), was staged in Milan at the Piccolo Teatro and in Rome at the Teatro Quirinale.

-Bruck was one of the founders of the Teatro della Maddalena in Rome, where Mara, Maria, Marianna (co-written with Dacia Maraini and Maricla Boggio) opened in 1974, followed in the subsequent year by Per il tuo bene.
-She worked for RAI from the 1970s until the 1990s as director and screenwriter.
+She was one of the founders of the Teatro della Maddalena in Rome, where Mara, Maria, Marianna (co-written with Dacia Maraini and Maricla Boggio) opened in 1973, followed in the subsequent year by Per il tuo bene.
+She worked for RAI until the 1990s as director and screenwriter.
 She directed the films: Improvviso (1979), starring Valeria Moriconi and Giacomo Rosselli; Quale Sardegna?
 (1983), based on Sea and Sardinia by D.H.
-Lawrence; Altare per la madre (1986), with Franco Nero and Angela Winkel; and wrote the screenplays of Fotografando Patrizia (1984), directed by Salvatore Sampieri, and Per odio per amore (1991), directed by Nelo Risi.
-A film, also directed by Nelo Risi, was made in 1966 based on her book Andremo in città, starring Geraldine Chaplin and Nino Castelnuovo.
-In 2014, director Roberto Faenza turned Bruck’s novel Quanta stella c’è nel cielo (2009) into a film entitled Anita B. Actively engaged in the public debate over Holocaust testimony and the role of the survivor in civil society, Edith Bruck was featured in the short film Testimonianza sul razzismo, broadcast on RAI on 4 June 2002.
+Lawrence; and Un altare per la madre (1986) with Franco Nero and Angela Winkel.
+She wrote the screenplays of Fotografando Patrizia (1984), directed by Salvatore Sampieri, and Per odio per amore (1991), directed by Nelo Risi.
+She made several documentaries, among which: Nani come noi (1989), Dedicato a Franz Drago (1991), Dietro il buio (1994), and Attilio Bertolucci: la camera da letto (1996).
+A film, directed by Nelo Risi, was made in 1966 based on her book Andremo in città, starring Geraldine Chaplin and Nino Castelnuovo.

 Compiled by Gabriella Romani (Seton Hall, NJ)